-3. Causes of treatment failure: Use of NSAIDs by the patient, false-negative H pylori test results, noncompliance, or other causes of ulcers.
+3. Causes of treatment failure: Use of NSAIDs by the patient, false-negative H pylori test results, nonadherence, or other causes of ulcers.

 Surgical treatment does not eliminate the risk of ulcer recurrence and is associated with late complications.

-Main potential indications: Ineffectiveness of pharmacotherapy (failure to heal the ulcer, frequent [≥2 times a year] and early [<3 months after treatment] recurrence of ulcers after exclusion of other causes of ulcers including Zollinger-Ellison syndrome), ulcer complications (perforation, hemorrhage, pyloric stenosis) not responding to pharmacotherapy.
+Main potential indications: Ulcer complications (the most common; eg, perforation, hemorrhage, pyloric stenosis) not responding to pharmacotherapy, ineffectiveness of pharmacotherapy (less common; eg, failure to heal the ulcer, frequent [≥2 times a year] and early [<3 months after treatment] recurrence of ulcers after exclusion of other causes of ulcers including Zollinger-Ellison syndrome).

 1) Duodenal ulcers: Usually highly selective vagotomy or truncal vagotomy with antrectomy.
 In the case of pyloric stenosis, truncal vagotomy with pyloroplasty or vagotomy with antrectomy.